-- We have a culture of 'acting with integrity'.
-This is an environment where all employees do the right thing.
-This is our 'tone from the top' as our Board adopt this principle. - Our values allow for growth in skill and knowledge, where close working relationships can grow.
-We trust our employees and our employees understand it is important that our customers trust us. - We understand that it is crucial to have the right culture to gain the trust of our customers.
+- At Yorkshire Water we have a culture of 'acting with integrity' which creates an environment in which our employees do the right thing.
+This is a 'tone from the top' as our Board adopt this principle. - We adopt values which allow for growth in skill and knowledge, where close working relationships can grow.
+We trust our employees and our employees understand it is important that our customers trust us. - We understand that our culture defines our performance and is the most important control we have.